MadelineMauser/viewing_party_lite/README.md

 - Rails 5.2.6

-Example wireframes to follow are found [here](https://backend.turing.edu/module3/projects/viewing_party_lite/wireframes)
+The example wireframes that were loosely followed are found [here](https://backend.turing.edu/module3/projects/viewing_party_lite/wireframes)

+## To-do

+- Implement a functional user login (In Progress)
+- Update the site layout and visuals
+- Potentially add JavaScript functionality
+- Improve overall usability of the application